 Interpretation Of Other Common Movements Of The Cat's Tail

 When cats want to show their affection to their owner, they may hold their tail in a mostly vertical position with the tip slightly quivering.
 From the outlook, it seems like your pet is attempting to mimic a rattlesnake.
 A cat that quivers its tail tends to be in a good mood which usually accompanies purring, vocalizations and others.
 In case you have time to spare, you should return the sentiment by cuddling your feline pal a bit.

 Cats that violently thrash their tail back and forth want to left alone so it's wise for the pet owners to leave them be.
 If the tail swishes from left to right at slow speeds then the pets feel mildly annoyed for some reasons.
 Overall, cats swish their tail in order to express displeasure which is precisely why it's necessary to refrain from disturbing them at such times.
 Similar to ordinary humans, most cats don't want people to bother them while they are in a bad mood.

-It's common knowledge that cats simply do whatever they want at their own terms.
-When something suddenly comes up, the felines shall casually decide if they should focus their attention to that particular development.
+It's common knowledge that cats simply do whatever they want on their own terms.
+When something suddenly comes up, the felines shall casually decide if they should focus their attention on that particular development.
 For instance, if you notice your cat is sleeping and you call its name, one of the responses you might receive is a flicking tail.
-Essentially, such a behavior means: "Yes, I heard you the first time but I just choose to ignore your call".
-Nonetheless, the fact that the cat flicking its tail is a rather good sign because you pet trusts you enough to sleep with you around.
+Essentially, such behavior means: "Yes, I heard you the first time but I just choose to ignore your call".
+Nonetheless, the fact that the cat flicking its tail is a rather good sign because your pet trusts you enough to sleep with you around.

 After a long day, cats would lie down while concaving its tail around the body.
 Naturally, it indicates that your pet is having a rest now so resist the temptation to pet the furry ball.
 Humans also need to get some shut-eye to revitalize ourselves at the end of the day and the same could be said about cats.